samjulien/blog/_posts/2018-06-12-why-laravel-is-the-recommended-framework-for-secure-mission-critical-applications.md

 On Laravel 5 and above, _Application Key_ is called _Encryption Key_.
 You can find this key in the `app.php` file that resides in the `config` folder.

 The Application Key or Encryption Key uses encryption and cookie classes to generate secure encrypted strings and hashes.
-It is extremely important that this key remain secret and should not be shared with anyone.
+It is extremely important that this key remains secret and should not be shared with anyone.
 Also, make it about 32 characters of random gibberish so that nobody can guess it as Laravel uses this key to validate the cookie.

 As mentioned above, Laravel auto-generates the Application Key; however, if required, you can edit it from the `application.php` file.